zekitez/WandDeuze/README.md

  https://iconmonstr.com/car-7-png/

-Attribute "status_id" and "status"                                  PluggedIn
+Attribute number from status_id or status, "status_description",  is PluggedIn
-- 161,"status_description":"Ready"                                      -
+- 161, "Rady", no
-- 179,"status_description":"Connected: waiting for next schedule"       +
+- 179,"Connected: waiting for next schedule", yes
-- 181,"status_description":"Connected: waiting for car demand"          +
+- 181,"Connected: waiting for car demand", yes
-- 182,"status_description":"Paused by user"                             +
+- 182,"Paused by user", yes
-- 194,"status_description":"Charging"                                   +
+- 194, "Charging", yes
-- 209,"status_description":"Locked"                                     -
+- 209, "Locked", no
-- 210,"status_description":"waiting_to_unlock"                          +
+- 210, "waiting_to_unlock", yes